-- (i) Algorithm 2 was originally proposed and studied in [11].
+- (i) Algorithm 2 was originally proposed and studied in [18].
 When $\gamma = 1$, it reduces to the Spingarn's partial inverse method for solving (8).
-The authors of the latter reference emphasize the importance of introducing the scaling $\gamma > 0$ in order to speed up the convergence of the SPDG algorithm, specially when solving ill-conditioned problems. - (ii) As we mentioned earlier, one of the contributions of this note is to show that similar results (actually potentially better) to the one obtained in [11] regarding the convergence rate of Algorithm 2 can be proved by means of the Spingarn's partial inverse framework, instead of fixed point techniques.
+The authors of the latter reference emphasize the importance of introducing the scaling $\gamma > 0$ in order to speed up the convergence of the SPDG algorithm, specially when solving ill-conditioned problems. - (ii) As we mentioned earlier, one of the contributions of this note is to show that similar results (actually potentially better) to the one obtained in [18] regarding the convergence rate of Algorithm 2 can be proved by means of the Spingarn's partial inverse framework, instead of fixed point techniques.

-The following result appears (with a different notation) inside the proof of [11, Theorem 4.2].
+The following result appears (with a different notation) inside the proof of [18, Theorem 4.2]; see also [15, inside the proof of Proposition 4] for an analogous result for the Douglas-Rachford splitting method.

-Theorem 2.1. (inside the proof of [11, Theorem 4.2]) If T is η -strongly monotone and Lipschitz continuous with constant L, then the convergence of the sequence $\{(x_k, \gamma y_k)\}$ is linear, in the sense that where (x^, u^) is the (unique) solution of (8) and
+Theorem 2.1. (inside the proof of [18, Theorem 4.2]) If T is η -strongly monotone and Lipschitz continuous with constant L, then the convergence of the sequence $\{(x_k, \gamma y_k)\}$ is linear, in the sense that where (x^, u^) is the (unique) solution of (8) and